Who should buy the On Cloudrunner

 On-Cloudrunner-comfortable-step-in

-Another feature is the “particularly well-executed” tongue, as one reviewer described it.
-Even though it’s not gusseted, none of the wearers complained about it sliding or shifting.
-It also buffers the pressure from the laces on top of your foot very well.
+Another welcome feature is the shoe's tongue.
+Even though it’s not gusseted, we have no complaints about it sliding or shifting.
+It also buffered the pressure from the laces on top of the foot very well.

-We were indeed surprised to find out that the Cloudrunner's tongue is two times thicker than the average!
-It is 10.1 mm compared to the typical 5.9 mm.
+We were surprised to find out that the Cloudrunner's tongue is two times thicker than the average!
+It is 10.1 mm compared to the typical 6 mm.

 On-Cloudrunner-thick tongue